koshigaya/hibaripluse_B/README.md

 plethysmography

 HibariPulse Basic is  a medical instrument,plethysmography developed by Future Wave,Inc. in Tokyo, Japan.
-We show Source code, schematics, PCB layout and other information about HibariPulse Basic.
+We show source code, schematics, PCB layout and other information about HibariPulse Basic.

 pats_list111004.xls is BOM.
 The PCB has socket, but no MPU.
 MPU is ATMEGA328p-PU by Micdochip Technology,Inc.
 So, first, we burn firmware on MPU.
 Second, we insert MPU on the socket.